ethereum/hive/simulators/ethereum/engine/README.md

 ### Transaction Reorg using Engine API
 - Transaction Reorg using ForkchoiceUpdated:
-Send transactions that modify the state tree after the PoS switch and verify that the modifications are correctly rolled back when a ForkchoiceUpdated event occurs with a block older than the block where the transaction was included.
+Send transactions that modify the state tree after the PoS switch and verify that the modifications are correctly rolled back when a ForkchoiceUpdated event occurs with a block on a different chain than the block where the transaction was included.

 - Sidechain Reorg:
 Send a transaction that modifies the state, ForkchoiceUpdate to the payload containing this transaction.
 Then send an alternative payload, that produces a different state with the same transaction, and use ForkchoiceUpdated to change into this sidechain.